darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 some print stocks need manual print exposure
 : A few print stocks respond only to a very narrow slice of the spectrum -- the duplicating and release print films (Kodak 2302, 2383, 2393) rather than the ordinary papers. _auto print exposure_ can misjudge these.
 If a print looks implausibly dark or bright with it on, correct it with _print exposure compensation_ or leave auto off for those stocks.

+want a clean "digital" look?
+: disable grain and halation.
+This will lead to fairly harsh local contrast/sharpening effects due to the couplers which can be reduced by toning down _film_ / _DIR couplers_ / _same-layer inhibition_.

+why is the histogram not hitting pure white?
+: This is an effect of the film simulation.
+If you want to increase the white point use _scanner_ / _pre-compression boost_ or _post-compression scale_.
+Or for more control use e.g. [tone curve](tone-curve.md) placed after _spektrafilm_

+why is the histogram not hitting pure black?
+: Some papers have flatter blacks.
+If you want to pull down the blacks experiment with different papers or use e.g. [tone curve](tone-curve.md) placed after _spektrafilm_.

 # module controls